 With my major in international studies and with an Asian Studies minor, I would like to work with the U.S. government agencies related to Asia (such as our embassy in Japan).
 Another area I would be interested in joining is the JET program which would enable me to teach English in Japan.

 On a personal note, I am an avid swimmer.
-I have been swimming competitively for 10years and am a member of the Susquehanna University swim team.
-I once competed in an international open water 6.5 km race in Istanbul, Turkey, where I swam across the Bosphorus Strait.
-That and winning the Landmark Conference Championships for my college have been the highlights of my swimming career.
+I have been swimming competitively for ten years and am a member of the Susquehanna University Swim Team.
+I once competed in an international open water 6.5 km race in Istanbul, Turkey, in which I swam across the Bosphorus Strait.
+That experience, along with winning the Landmark Conference Championships for Susquehanna, have been the highlights of my swimming career.
 I am a member of the Zeta Tau Alpha sorority and Alpha Lambda Delta, an academic honor society.
-I have been on the dean’s list of my university.
-I also work as a lifeguard in the summer and during my school breaks.
+I have been on the Dean’s list, and also work as a lifeguard in the summer and during school breaks.

 Shannon Monaghan is a senior communications major with minors in religion and Asian studies.
 She enjoys exploring Asian culture through a religious lens, and plans on exploring the relationship between Confucianism and Christianity in her last semester.
 She is just beginning to delve into the writings of Thich Nhat Hanh, whom she is coming to greatly admire, particularly for his views on mindfulness and suffering.
 Following graduation, she hopes to enter the non-profit sector and use her skills in writing and speaking to open up dialogues about culture and religion within communities.
 Shannon completed her GO trip in the Philippines in May 2013, and absolutely fell in love with the country and its people.
 She hopes to go back someday in the not too distant future.